Contact (amateur radio)

-Many amateurs will send QSL cards to stations they have worked.
-Computer-based logging software, such as the American Radio Relay League's Logbook of the World, can also be used for logging contacts.
-Logs and QSL cards can be kept as keepsakes and used as proof of contacts for awards, such as Worked all States or the DX Century Club.
+Amateur radio contacts are usually recorded in a logbook for future reference.
+Computer-based logging software, such as the American Radio Relay League's Logbook of the World, can also be used for this purpose.
+Logs and QSL cards can be kept as keepsakes and used as proof of contacts for awards, such as Worked All States or the DX Century Club.